qarchli/pytorch-gan-for-outlier-detection/README.md

 [Generative Adversarial Active Learning for Unsupervised Outlier Detection](https://arxiv.org/abs/1809.10816) by Yezheng Liu, Zhe Li, Chong Zhou, Yuanchun Jiang, Jianshan Sun, Meng Wang and Xiangnan He.

-This repository also corresponds to the code for the post I have written on Generative Adversarial Networks for Unsupervised Outlier Detection (link to the post will be added later).
+This repository also corresponds to the code for the post I have written on [Generative Adversarial Networks for Unsupervised Outlier Detection](https://qarchli.github.io/2020-04-12-gans-for-outlier-detection/).

 ## Dependencies